Delta variant vaccinated vs. unvaccinated: This new CDC chart shows how well COVID-19 vaccines work

-If you are still unclear on how well vaccinations work against COVID-19, the Centers for Disease Control and Prevention (CDC) has put out a new series of data and charts showing just how well the vaccines work against preventing infection, hospitalization, and deaths.
+If you are still unclear on how well vaccinations work against COVID-19 since delta became the predominant variant, the Centers for Disease Control and Prevention (CDC) has put out a new series of data and charts showing just how well the vaccines work against preventing infection, hospitalization, and deaths.

-To compile the charts, the CDC looked at data from 13 U.S. jurisdictions between the dates of April 4–July 17, 2021.
-Researchers tabulated the number of infections, hospitalizations, and deaths amongst the not-fully-vaccinated and the vaccinated—and the results are compelling indeed.
-The CDC’s data shows that not-fully-vaccinated people are over 10 times more likely to be hospitalized from COVID-19 and over 10 times more likely to die from it.
-Not-fully-vaccinated people are also 5 times more likely to catch COVID-19 than vaccinated people.
+To compile the charts, the CDC looked at data from 13 U.S. jurisdictions between the dates of April 4 and July 17, 2021.
+Researchers tabulated the number of infections, hospitalizations, and deaths among the not fully vaccinated and the vaccinated—and the results are compelling indeed.
+The CDC’s data shows that not fully vaccinated people are over 10 times more likely to be hospitalized from COVID-19 and over 10 times more likely to die from it.
+Not fully vaccinated people are also five times more likely to catch COVID-19 than vaccinated people.

-In the timeframe and jurisdictions the data covered, 569,142 not-fully-vaccinated people caught COVID-19 versus only 46,312 who were fully vaccinated.
-Of those, 34,972 not-fully-vaccinated people required hospitalization, while only 2,976 fully vaccinated people did.
-And regrettably, 6,132 not-fully-vaccinated people ended up dying of COVID-19, while only 616 fully vaccinated people passed away from the disease.
+In the timeframe and jurisdictions the data covered, 569,142 not fully vaccinated people caught COVID-19 versus only 46,312 who were fully vaccinated.
+Of those, 34,972 not fully vaccinated people required hospitalization, while only 2,976 fully vaccinated people did.
+And regrettably, 6,132 not fully vaccinated people ended up dying of COVID-19, while only 616 fully vaccinated people died from the disease.

 The takeaway from the CDC’s data seems clear: Fully vaccinated individuals have a much greater chance of not being impacted by the disease, whether that impact is via infection, hospitalization, or death.